 The psychology of marketing will understand the importance of the fresh start effect

 The fresh start effect plays into our regenerative desires.
-In life, everyone goes through difficult spells and marketers can play into effect to increase their profits.
+In life, everyone goes through hard spells and marketers can play into effect to increase their profits.

-One of the tactics marketers can use is promising something new.
+One tactic marketers use is promising something new.
 For example, incorporating words like “starting off a new week…year, month, etc.” Will all play into this regenerative effect.

-The fact is, the idea of newness and starting from a blank slate has a huge potential to sell goods and products and all good marketers should be striving to exploit this desire to increase their profits.
+The fact is, the idea of newness and starting from a blank slate has a huge potential to sell goods and products and all good marketers should strive to exploit this desire to increase their profits.

 There are certain words that have the power to influence us just by their very mention.
 One of these words is “god” which has a powerful effect on the human psyche.

-Other power marketing words that you should try and incorporate into your marketing strategy are words like “Free”, “Love”, “Save”, “Passion” “New” and much more.
+Other power marketing words you should try to incorporate into your marketing strategy are words like “Free”, “Love”, “Save”, “Passion” “New” and much more.

-These words have the power to evoke feelings and when we are invoking the right kind of feelings in people we are increasing the chances of making a sale.
+These words have the power to evoke feelings and when we are invoking the right feelings in people, we are increasing the chances of making a sale.

 This strategy is often used whereby discounted prices are crossed out and the new prices are inserted in instead.